Ultrasound scan

 What is an ultrasound scan?

-Your appointment letter will contain information about any preparations you need to make before your appointment so it's important to read the information carefully.
-For example, you might need to have a full bladder for an abdominal ultrasound.
+Your appointment letter will include details of any ways you need to prepare before your scan.
+For example, you will need to have a full bladder for an abdominal (tummy) ultrasound.

-There are two different types of ultrasound scan:
+There are two different types of ultrasound scans used to check for ovarian cancer – abdominal ultrasounds and transvaginal ultrasounds.

 Abdominal ultrasound

-This scan is used to create a clearer picture of your reproductive organs including your uterus, ovaries, fallopian tubes and cervix.
+This scan is used to create a clearer picture of your reproductive organs including your uterus (womb), ovaries, fallopian tubes and cervix.
+You can have an empty bladder for this type of ultrasound.

 Ultrasound scans are very safe and you'll be able to go home once your scans are complete.
 You can eat and drink straight after and resume sexual activity as soon as you feel ready.

-Why might I need both an abdominal and pelvic ultrasound?
+Why might I need both an abdominal and transvaginal ultrasound?

-When will I get my ultrasound test results?
+When will I get my ultrasound scan results?

 The examiner won't be able to give you any results on the day.
 The ultrasound pictures will be examined by a sonographer/radiologist.
 They'll send a detailed report of their findings and recommendations to your GP.